πŸ‡¨πŸ‡¦Canada

 TFSA room stops accumulating when you become a non-resident of Canada.
 You can keep your existing TFSA open and the investments continue to grow tax-free, but you cannot contribute while non-resident.
 When you return to Canada, room starts accumulating again from the year you regain residency.
 You will NOT get room for the years you were non-resident.

-How much TFSA room do I have in 2025?
+How much TFSA room do I have in 2026?

-If you were 18 or older and a Canadian resident in every year since 2009, your cumulative TFSA contribution room is $95,000 as of 2025.
-The 2025 annual limit is $7,000.
+If you were 18 or older and a Canadian resident in every year since 2009, your cumulative TFSA contribution room is $109,000 as of 2026.
+The 2026 annual limit is $7,000.
 Your actual available room equals your cumulative room minus net contributions (contributions minus withdrawals).
 Withdrawals made in a previous year re-open room on January 1 of the following year.
 Check your exact room on CRA My Account.

 What happens if I over-contribute to my TFSA?

 The CRA charges a 1% per month penalty on the highest excess TFSA amount in that month.
 For example, if you over-contribute by $5,000, the penalty is $50 per month until you withdraw the excess.
 There is no grace period.
-The penalty is calculated automatically and you will receive a notice from the CRA.
+The penalty is calculated automatically and you will receive an RC243 notice from the CRA.
 Always verify your available room on CRA My Account before contributing.

 Does TFSA growth get taxed?

-No — all investment income earned inside a TFSA (interest, dividends, capital gains) is completely tax-free.
+No β€” all investment income earned inside a TFSA (interest, dividends, capital gains) is completely tax-free in Canada.
 This is the core advantage over a taxable account.
 Withdrawals are also completely tax-free and do not affect any government benefits (OAS, GIS, child benefits).
 This makes the TFSA the most flexible registered account in Canada.

 Can I withdraw from my TFSA anytime?

-Yes — you can withdraw from your TFSA at any time, for any reason, with no tax consequences.
+Yes β€” you can withdraw from your TFSA at any time, for any reason, with no tax consequences.
 The withdrawn amount is added back to your contribution room on January 1 of the following year.
-Important: do NOT re-contribute in the same calendar year as a withdrawal unless you have room — this counts as a new contribution and may cause an over-contribution.
+Important: do NOT re-contribute in the same calendar year as a withdrawal unless you have unused room β€” this counts as a new contribution and may cause an over-contribution penalty.

-TFSA vs RRSP — which is better?
+TFSA vs RRSP β€” which is better?

 It depends on your marginal tax rate now vs in retirement.
-RRSP is better if your current income is high (above ~$100K) and you expect lower income in retirement — you get a large tax deduction now and pay less tax on withdrawals later.
-TFSA is better if your income is modest (below ~$50K) — the tax-free growth matters more than the deduction.
-For most Canadians, using both strategically is optimal: RRSP to reduce your tax bracket, then TFSA with the refund.
+RRSP is better if your current income is high (above ~$100K) and you expect lower income in retirement β€” you get a large tax deduction now and pay less tax on withdrawals later.
+TFSA is better if your income is modest (below ~$50K) β€” the tax-free growth matters more than the deduction.
+For most Canadians, using both strategically is optimal: RRSP to reduce your tax bracket, then deposit the refund into a TFSA.